benweston/cloud-sandbox/README.md

 <div align="justify">

-For comprehensive documentation please head over to the [Wiki](https://github.com/benweston/cloud-sandbox/wiki).
+Comprehensive site documentation, including an in-depth look at the architecture is currently under construction and may be found over on the [Wiki](https://github.com/benweston/cloud-sandbox/wiki).
+Please continue to check the wiki for updates.

 </div>